arzamaskov/docker-compose-php/README.md

-# A local development environment for PHP using Docker Compose
+# Local environment for PHP developer built with Docker Compose

 To use the *PHP CS Fixer* in a container, run the command: